jasonhongxyz/website/blog/_posts/2022-05-29-on-jekyll-jenkins-docker.markdown

 ---
 layout: post
-title:  "On Jekyll, Jenkins, and Docker Compose"
+title:  "On Jekyll, Docker Compose, and CircleCI"
 date:   2022-06-01 19:38:29 -0500
 category: blog
 ---

-I needed an easier, faster, better way to maintain my site.
+I need an easier, faster, better way to maintain my site.

 ### The "Before"